-The other day, Scotty-Bob showed me some of his as-yet unreleased footage from this past summer in the Alps.
+Scotty-Bob showed me some of his as-yet unreleased footage from one summer in the Alps.
 It is impressive.
-He and Vincent Descols are, in my opinion, flying the most serious lines that I have ever seen, staying connected to complex and varied terrain for long periods of time with an incredible amount of precision and control.
+He was flying very serious lines, staying connected to complex and varied terrain for long periods of time with an incredible amount of precision and control.
 What do I think of when I watch this video?

 My first instinct is, as a human and a wingsuit BASE jumper, to compare myself to them - I think about other similar lines that I have flown, and imagine myself flying these new Scotty-Bob and Vincent lines with similar commitment.
 This is a natural reaction, and if you are a wingsuit BASE jumper or an aspiring wingsuit BASE jumper, then you may have the same instinctual reaction when you see the latest and sickest footage: you compare yourself to the pilots in the video.